nigeleke/sbt-rust/README.md

 The folder layout and files within the `ui` folder are expected to match the `cargo new ui` or `trunk new ui` layout.
 As such, the `cargo` or `trunk` tooling can continue to be used independently.
-(Consideration was given to forcing the standard `src/main/rust` folder structure but this was rejected as being too opinionated)
+(Consideration was given to forcing the standard using `src/main/rust` folder structure but this was rejected as being too opinionated, and not inline with the defaults of the underlying `cargo` and `trunk` tooling)

 ## Plugin Development